 Screening is performed only for variants found in Mitomap's sequence database at a frequency of 0.5% or higher overall.
-Currently this requires a count of ~250 sequences.
+Currently this requires a count of ~250 FL sequences that contain a specific variant.

 Haplogroups are reported where a qualifying variant is found at 50% or higher in Mitomap's current set of GenBank sequences respectively.